AdobeDocs/app-builder/src/pages/getting_started/first_app.md

    ?
 Select Org Adobe IO DEV
    ```

-3. Once you have selected org, project and workspace, next, select the product you would like to extend:
+3. Once you have selected the org, project and workspace, select the product you would like to extend:

    ```bash
    ?
 Which extension point(s) do you with to implement?